-The value of trees and importance of tree planting, coupled with general climate crisis concerns, figured prominently in the 2021 Policy Intentions Document consultation, with nearly 90% of respondents supporting the possibility of a policy on trees, woodlands and hedgerows to address any perceived gaps in adopted HBC Local Plan policies.

-Consideration of Local Plan Policy NE7 shows that it clearly addresses issues of tree protection and enhancement; specific protection of ancient, veteran and 'Tree Preservation Order' trees; building/ tree relationships and replacement/compensatory tree planting, in general terms.
-The parish council fully supports this policy approach, but considers that, in the circumstances, the encouragement of new tree planting is lacking and that replacement/compensatory planting in the event of tree loss to development could be more specifically addressed.

-Inevitably there may be occasional circumstances where removal of existing trees on development sites has to be considered and sanctioned, in which case suitable mitigation measures will need to be agreed.
+- 5.1.21 The value of trees and importance of tree planting, coupled with general climate crisis concerns, figured prominently in the 2021 Policy Intentions Document consultation, with nearly 90% of respondents supporting the possibility of a policy on trees, woodlands and hedgerows to address any perceived gaps in adopted HBC Local Plan policies.
+Over 80% of respondents supported the subsequent Development and Trees Policy in the Pre-Submission Plan consultation. - 5.1.22 Consideration of Local Plan Policy NE7 shows that it clearly addresses issues of tree protection and enhancement; specific protection of ancient, veteran and 'Tree Preservation Order' trees; building/ tree relationships and replacement/compensatory tree planting, in general terms.
+The parish council fully supports this policy approach, but considers that, in the circumstances, the encouragement of new tree planting could be stronger and that replacement/compensatory planting in the event of tree loss to development could be more specifically addressed. - 5.1.23 Inevitably there may be occasional circumstances where removal of existing trees on development sites has to be considered and sanctioned, in which case suitable mitigation measures will need to be agreed.
 It is felt that mitigation on a three for one tree replacement basis constitutes a reasonable measure in the light of the current and worsening climate crisis.
-The additional concern from a Pannal perspective is that the available space on village infill/windfall sites may not allow for the required three for one on-site replacement and that, as a result, the built-up areas of the villages will suffer progressive environmental degradation through overall tree loss.
-In order to address this fear, Policy GNE7 provides for replacement replanting on other sites within the Neighbourhood Area or as a last resort a financial contribution to fund such local planting at a later date.

-This approach is in line with NPPF paragraphs 174 (recognising the wider benefits from natural capital, ecosystem services, trees) and 179 (securing measurable net biodiversity gains).
+The additional concern from a Pannal perspective is that the available space on village infill/windfall sites may not allow for the required three for one on-site replacement , and that as a result the built-up areas of the villages will suffer progressive environmental degradation through overall tree loss.
+In order to address this fear, Policy GNE7 provides for replacement replanting on other sites within the Neighbourhood Area or as a last resort a financial contribution to fund such local planting at a later date. - 5.1.24 This approach is in line with NPPF paragraphs 174 (recognising the wider benefits from natural capital, ecosystem services, trees) and 179 (securing measurable net biodiversity gains).